lsst-ts/LOVE-integration-tools/README.md

 This repository contains scripts and tools to integrate applications from the different development repositories, in order to be used for deployment purposes.

 ## Expected folder structure
 The LOVE repositories are expected to be at the same level under the same parent folder.
-Additionally the root folder should contain a folder named `tsrepos`, containing the LSST repositories `salobj`, `ts_sal` and `ts_xml`.
+Additionally the root folder should contain a folder named `tsrepos`, containing the LSST repositories `ts_salobj`, `ts_sal` and `ts_xml`.
 For example:

 * LOVE
   - LOVE-frontent